gortk/NSFWSearchList/README.md

 # Manifesto
 So... we are in an era of easy manipulation.
 For some weird reason, 90% of the sites will be about transsexuals, female domination and weirdos wearing dog head masks or fox ears.
 The "normal" porn was stupidized by the big studios like bangbros, brazzers and other american shit that for some reason think their jokes, parodies and stupid male face closeups are fun.
 Most porn nowadays is ridiculous.
 Colorful wigs, eyes crossed, wearing stupid animal outfits, painting their faces like clowns, girls overdoing gym obsessed with "fitness", dressing like video games characters and fucking live action anime.
 All this shit goes along with a progressist agenda (if we can somehow call this "progress") that I DON'T KNOW WHY ENDED UP LIKE THIS, so all this shit comes to enforce your subconscience into beliving that is "normal" and "good".
-They poison new generations with this as "normal" fetishes are buried.
-You now have to choose between millionare whores uploading their gym routines while playing video games, or go watch gay content.
+They poison new generations with this as other fetishes are buried.
+You now have to choose between millionare whores uploading their gym routines while playing video games, crossing their eyes and drooling or go watch gay content.
+And yes "futanari" is for gays.

 Sooner or later you will have to fight your way accross all this shit, and if you are reading this, its your first step.
 Nobody will talk about this.
 Nobody will have the balls and you will be alone since this is all TABU, but only when they decide, that is, when you refuse their imposed content.
 Trolls will come from everywhere to try to humiliate you for bringing such "tabu" themes and start acusing you of having "no life".